EZ-Robotics/EZ-Template/ez-template-docs/docs/auton_functions.md

 ### set_slew_distance()
 Sets the distance the drive will slew for, with the ability to have different constants for forward and reverse.
 Input is inches.
-Below is the defaults.
+Below are the defaults.

-`fwd` a distance in inches.
+`fwd` a distance in inches
-`rev` a distance in inches.
+`rev` a distance in inches

 <Tabs
   groupId="examples9"